gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ## Success criteria
 Users are able to configure teleport to automatically create alerts in Opsgenie from access requests.
-Alerts were chosen over incidents in Opsgenie for high priority alerts that indicate a service interruption.
+Alerts were chosen over incidents in Opsgenie as incidents are intended to be used for high priority alerts that indicate a service interruption.
 Users are also able to configure auto approval flows to be met under certain conditions.
 E.g when a requester is on-call

 ## Configuration UX